 - Champion increased parent engagement efforts that are culturally responsive and promote collaborative efforts to help students grow

-Click on the links below for additional media coverage of February 20th’s rally announcing the release of the report.
+Click on the links below to read more on the media coverage of the CRE rally!